top of page

 • The Moth: American podcast featuring “True stories told live, without notes” by amateurs and professional storytellers alike.
 Entertaining, insightful, thought-provoking all in one!

-• The Monthly: An Australian site with plenty of films of interviews and lectures on a range of topics that you can select from by topic, speaker or date.
+• The Monthly: An Australian site with plenty of films about interviews and lectures on a range of topics that you can select from by topic, speaker or date.

 • Genius.com: Searchable database of lyrics – choose a favourite song, print off the lyrics and practice listening as you sit back and enjoy the music.